-Raised in the cypress swamps of Louisiana, my love for the outdoors stems from summers spent kayaking the bayous and camping on sandbars and abandoned tugboats.
-In my free time, I’m known to dabble in photography, running, cycling, baking, Zen, and rock climbing.
+Raised in the cypress swamps of south Louisiana, my love for the outdoors stems from summers spent kayaking the bayous and camping on sandbars and abandoned tugboats.
+In my free time, I’m known to dabble in photography, running, cycling, baking, Zen, digital tinkering, and rock climbing.
 Sometime in 2012, I bought a pair of binoculars and became a bird nerd.

 My primary professional role today is as a classroom educator.
 I’ve spent the last three years in graduate school and the classroom growing into a constructivist, student-centered, research-based “cognitive coach.”
 I hold a multiple-subjects credential (anticipated May 2018!), but my first love is science, followed closely by math, social studies, and writing.
 Music and art are present in my classrooms–most often in interdisciplinary projects, assessments, and extensions–but they are my current areas of growth.

 Outside of the classroom, I current teach kayaking, a passion found in the swamps mentioned above.
 I currently instruct students of all ages on paddle skills and safety for a local outfitter, and during most summers, I’ll guide clients on excursions, ranging from short family trips to multi-day island camping expeditions.
 I hold an ACA Coastal Kayaking Level 3 Instructor license–working on Level 4!